gdemjen/gddynu/README.md

 A dynamic DNS updater for [Dynu.com](https://www.dynu.com), implementing the [Dynu IP Update Protocol](https://www.dynu.com/en-US/DynamicDNS/IP-Update-Protocol).

-It does what the stock Dynu client does, plus two extras:
+It does what the stock Dynu client does, plus three extras:

 1. **IP change log** — every detected public IP and every update is appended to a machine-readable JSONL file, so you can track when and how your address changed.
+2. **Web UI** — a built-in HTTP server that displays the IP history as a browsable table, protected by a simple username/password login.
-2. **Runs on Synology NAS** — a single zero-dependency Python package and a Docker image; run it in Container Manager (Docker) or from the DSM Task Scheduler.
+3. **Runs on Synology NAS** — a single zero-dependency Python package and a Docker image; run it in Container Manager (Docker) or from the DSM Task Scheduler.

 ## How it works